ViennaRNA/forgi/doc/download.rst

 * matplotlib (Needed for `forgi.threedee.visual`, `forgi.visual` and `forgi.projection`)
 * Biopython (Needed for `forgi.threedee`)
 * pylab (Needed for `forgi.visual.mplotlib`, )
+* beautifulsoap4 (Needed for fetching informations about modified residues in pdb files)

 MC-Annotate
 ~~~~~~~~~~~